 06 of 10

-The visitor's center for NASA's Johnson Space Center welcomes visitors with and Astronaut Gallery, which contains the world's largest collection of spacesuits, the Apollo 17 Command Module, and a space simulator, among many other exhibits.
+The visitor's center for NASA's Johnson Space Center in Houston welcomes visitors with an Astronaut Gallery, which contains the world's largest collection of spacesuits, the Apollo 17 Command Module, and a space simulator, among many other exhibits.

 07 of 10